prestonwindfeldt/Oregon-Trail-re-write/README.md

 # Oregon Trail Re-Write
-This is a terminal ran version of the Oregon Trail video game written in C++ for my final project for my intro to computer science cource at CU Boulder.
-The provided file is a Unix Executable File.
+This is a terminal ran version of the Oregon Trail video game.
+This was my final project for CSCI 1300 at CU Boulder.
+The code was written in C++ and the provided file is a Unix Executable File compiled from that code.
 You should be able to try it out on Linux or Mac operating systems.

 To run:
 ```